 How do new traits, like new coat colors, spread through populations?
 And what does all this mean for how we breed

 domesticated animals today?

 - Evolutionary theory, especially as applied to questions about domesticated animals

-- How, when, where, and why did animal domestication occur?
-What does recent research tell us (particularly about
+- How, when, where, and why animal domestication occurred

-- How do population genetics approaches help us understand the health of breeds of animals?
+- How population genetics approaches help us understand the health of breeds of animals

 - "Genomic selection," a new technique that could help us breed healthier animals